 Cold water shrimp in the kitchen

-The cold-water shrimp is consumed throughout the world and is a true delicacy, perfect for the entire family.
-The shrimp is a good source of protein and selenium, low in calories and has a high content of several vitamins and minerals, such as vitamin B12, zinc and iodine.
+The cold-water prawn is consumed throughout the world and is a true delicacy, perfect for the entire family.
+The prawn is a good source of protein and selenium, low in calories and has a high content of vitamins such as vitamin B12.

 Cold water shrimp ready for use in the kitchen